 You must always pay VAT on goods that you buy from countries outside the EU, regardless of the value of the goods.

-The taxes, known as excise duty, that may be applied when buying a product online are alcohol tax, energy tax (incl. carbon dioxide and sulphur tax), advertising tax and tobacco tax.
+The taxes, known as excise duty, that may be applied when buying a product online are alcohol tax, energy tax (incl. carbon dioxide and sulphur tax) and tobacco tax.